cfrg/draft-irtf-cfrg-det-sigs-with-noise/draft-irtf-cfrg-det-sigs-with-noise.md

 # Change log
 {:removeInRFC="true" numbered="false"}

+Changes from -02 to -03:

+* Same randomness Z in step d and f to align with HMAC_DRBG
+* Added more description about the construction.

 Changes from -01 to -02:

 * Different names Zd and Zf for the randomness in ECDSA